ksu-is/Multiplayer-Connect-4-X/ProjectRoadmap.md

 - [x] Allow for 3 in a row horizontal connection to win
 - [x] Allow for 4 in a row horizontal connection to win
 - [x] Allow for 5 in a row horizontal connection to win
+- [x] Allow for 3 in a row Vertical connection to win
+- [x] Allow for 4 in a row Vertical connection to win
+- [x] Allow for 5 in a row Vertical connection to win

+- [x] Fixed issue where entire customized board fills up and nobody wins.
+Game would not stop and would not display apropriate message.
+Now if the entire board fills up (any size of board) and nobody wins, message will display properly "Tie!
+Try Again"

 - [] Using tkinter, use a slider to designate grid size (if possible)
 - [] Using tkinter, use a slider to designate the player amount (if possible, if not use input statement that has been tested and works properly)